Access My FREE 5-Part Retail Sales Training Email Course!

-They put off those precious moments when you could be bonding with someone, sharing something about yourself or just enjoying meeting a new person.
+They put off those precious moments when you could bond with someone, share something about yourself, or just enjoy meeting a new person.

 So what exactly is a greeter supposed to do?

-There are five parts to a greeting in my sales process and the greeting is indeed essential to developing a relationship.
+There are five parts to a greeting in my sales process, and the greeting is absolutely essential to developing a relationship.

-The problem with stationing a person at the door is that they are just like a carnival barker trying to make believe they are genuinely interested in you.
+The problem with stationing a person at the door is that they are just like a carnival barker trying to pretend they are genuinely interested in you.